nyaruka/goflow/docs/md/expressions.md

 ## abs(num)

-Returns the absolute value of `num`
+Returns the absolute value of `num`.

 ```objectivec